Stellarend/Tower-of-Fantasy-Guide/README.md

 1. Team Requirements

-    If you play with other people, consider chosing a class that compliments their playstyle.
-In most MMORPGs a team of 4 DPS might technically be the best for clearing efficiency, but unless you're a whale and have the best gear, it's likely that your party will wipe many times in harder content.
-Playing supports or tanks might give your party a higher chance of success.
+    If you play with other people, consider chosing weapon classes that compliment their playstyle.
+In most MMORPGs a team of 4 attackers might technically be the best for clearing efficiency, but unless you're a whale and have the best gear, it's likely that your party will wipe many times in harder content.
+Playing as a support or tank might give your party a higher chance of success.

 1. Resonance

     Weapons are catagorized into 3 classes; tank, support, and attack.
 Choosing a combination these classes will provide bonuses.
 This is known as Resonance and it will allow you to further specialize what kind of playstyle you want to have, especially in a team setting.
+Choosing a neutral/balanced resonance generally has fewer bonuses.

     ![image](https://user-images.githubusercontent.com/19635286/183746466-0ee5d3b3-bef4-42ce-bede-3cb684548311.png)